Create AI videos with 230+ avatars in 140+ languages.

 Take what you said in steps 2 and 3 and briefly mention them again:

-• remind them of the benefits of knowing how to do the task
+- Remind them of the benefits of knowing how to do the task

 6. Call to action

-By clearly stating what you want your viewers to do after watching the video, you can help to ensure that they retain the information and put it into practice.
+A call to action (CTA) is an essential element of any training video.
+By clearly stating what you want your viewers to do after watching the video, you can help ensure they retain the information and put it into practice.

 Research-based tips for writing a training video script

 There are a lot of unsupported claims and tips out there about how you should and shouldn't write video scripts.
+I went through the effort of finding tips based on research, so you don't have to.

 Tip #1: Use conversational tone over formal tone

+Remember the personalization principle we mentioned earlier?
 Well, this principle also suggests that it is better to use a conversational tone in e-learning.

 Here's why:

-• First, the familiarity of a conversational tone requires less cognitive effort to understand.
+- First, the familiarity of a conversational tone requires less cognitive effort to understand

-• Second, a narration presented in the first or second voice is more appealing to the user and helps process instructions more actively.
+- Second, a narration presented in the first or second voice is more appealing to the user and helps process instructions more actively

-• Lastly, according to a research paper by Mayer, Fennell, Farmer, & Campbell, this conversational narration type greatly enhances learning and raises interest as compared to a formal style.
+- Lastly, according to a research paper by Mayer, Fennell, Farmer, & Campbell, this conversational narration type greatly enhances learning and raises interest as compared to a formal style

 Tip #2: Active voice over passive voice

 This simple tip is a natural extension of the first one.
+If you're using a conversational tone, use active voice, like:

 "In this video, I will show you how to..."